gordonmleigh/gordonmleigh.github.io/cv.md

 #### Business development and client relations

 I was responsible for all business development activity and most of the client relations, allowing me to develop my networking, negotiating, and communication skills.
 I at times had to deliver bad news which required me to be clear, professional and sometimes contrite, while managing client expectations.

+### Research Student, University of Strathclyde, October 2012–April 2013

+Undertaking research on interconnected power systems in civil jet aircraft.
+Left to focus on other projects.
+In this short time I produced a <a href="#sae-paper">conference paper</a>, presented at SAE 2013 AeroTech Congress & Exhibition in Montreal, September 2013.
+I also participated in a residential business course run by the university and was selected in the top 3 of 8 teams at a business pitch competition which followed.
+I tutored 3 undergraduate classes during semester 2

 ### Other projects